skillrepos/copilot-ext/labs.md

 ./gover-ext
 ```

 15. Go to https://github.com/copilot and enter *@go-ver-\<github userid\>* into the chat dialog.
 You will then be prompted to *Connect*.
 Click the green button and proceed through the dialog(s).
+After clicking through, you will probably see a "404 page not found" screen.
+That is ok.
+You can just close that tab.

 ![app form part 16](./images/ext102.png?raw=true "app form part 16")
 <br><br>